brooklynrail/brooklynrail-platform/content/events/2022/07/shade-tree-brandon-ndife.md

 ---
 title: "Shade Tree: Brandon Ndife"
-deck: "featuring Ndife and Rail Host to be announced. "
+deck: featuring Ndife and Rail Host to be announced
 summary: "Artist Brandon Ndife joins Rail Host to be announced.
 We conclude with a poetry reading. "
 date: 2022-08-01T13:00:00-0500